ltskinner/machine-learning/books/DICTIONARY_2.md

   - the inverse of an `orthogonal matrix` is its transpose
   - if there are no 0 `eigenvalues` then a matrix must be invertible
   - the `determinant` of A det(A) != 0 if A is invertible
+  - invertibility implies linearly independent cols (and/or linearly independent rows)
 - `inverting singular matrices` - `matrix inversion lemma`
   - Neumann Series:
     - $(I + A)^{-1} = I - A + A^2 - A^3 + A^4 + ... + $ Infinite Terms